5 Tips for a Great Family Camping Trip

 3. Prepare the Environment for Their Independence

 I love the Montessori principle of creating an environment that fosters independence in your child.
-Here is a great webinar about 5 gallon water jugbringing Montessori into your home.
+Here is a great webinar about bringing Montessori into your home.
 While camping, see if you can have a lower cupboard, or bin set on a bench, where the children can access their own cups, bowls, plates and silverware.
 We also invested in kid-sized camping chairs.
 Thrift stores are a great place to snag these on the cheap.
 Camping chairs allow children to sit down and get back up, without assistance.
 In addition, seek to make snacks and toys independently accessible.
 Lastly, we put a 5 gallon water jug on a picnic table or stump that the children can easily reach.
 It’s a great way for the children to wash their hands or get a drink of water.
 When children can reach the items they might want throughout the day, they will be more likely to take care of their needs independently.

 4. Use paper plates and foil for meals